bibledit/old/osx/README.md

 * Archive the app from Xcode, and submit it to the Apple App Store.
 * Have it reviewed by Apple.
 * On release, immediately test it on a clean OS X installation.

+## Compliance with Mac App Store

+Upon submission to the store the Bibledit app was rejected on the grounds that the interface was not of sufficient quality.
+It just had a button to open Safari to display the web app.
+The solution to this was to integrate a WebView into the Bibledit app.
+Upon a second submission to the store, the app was rejected on the grounds that it accessed '/Library/Managed Preferences/Guest/com.apple.familycontrols.contentfilter.plist'.
+After investigation into this, it appeared that the Bibledit app itself was not accessing this location, but that the integrated WebView did it.
+The WebView is a component from Apple, thus access to this location is outside Bibledit's control.

 ## History